HelgeKrueger/bovine/docs/client_to_server_activitypub.md

 which allows one to fetch remote resources.
 Current support is for fetching an url.
 This means that I can copy the URL of a post on the Fediverse and reply to it using Buffalo.
 The current process still involves quite a bit of copy and pasting, but it works.

 Also still missing is a direct redirection to the just fetched entry.

+## CORS

+The endpoints involved in ActivityPub Client to Server are all accessible from `http://localhost:8000/` in order to enable local development against the live version.